The Curse of Oak Island

-The Curse of Oak Island is a multi-season reality television series that chronicles a team of treasure hunters run by brothers Marty and Rick Lagina and its search for legendary treasure on Oak Island off the shore of Nova Scotia.
+The Curse of Oak Island is a multi-season reality television series that chronicles a team of treasure hunters run by brothers Marty and Rick Lagina and its ongoing search, started in 2005 (following 200 years of searching by others), for legendary treasure on Oak Island off the shore of Nova Scotia.
 The American television production delves into the Oak Island mystery, featuring efforts to search for historical artifacts and treasure.

 The program premiered on History on January 6, 2014.
 The thirteenth season premiered November 4, 2025.

 Premise

 The Curse of Oak Island follows brothers Marty and Rick Lagina, originally from Kingsford, Michigan, through their efforts to find the speculated treasure believed to be on Oak Island.
 The series discusses the history of the island, recent discoveries, theories, and earlier investigations of the site.
 Areas of interest include the "money pit", Borehole 10-X, Smith's Cove, Site 2, "Nolan's Cross", the "Hatch", and the "Swamp".

 Notable finds

 While wholesale treasure has not been found, some coins and artifacts have been dug up on the island over the years.